Karna – Heinously Cast Aside at Birth

 She wanted to scream out, “No!
 He is not the son of a charioteer.
 He is a Kshatriya as much as the five sons of King Pandu and the hundred sons of King Dhritarashtra!
 He is my son!”

-The struggle and hard life of living in exile with her husband, his premature, cruel death, and her return to Hastinapur as a helpless widow with five young children to care for; were all painful punitive payments she was making for years now.
+The struggle and hard life of living in exile with her husband, his premature, cruel death, and her return to Hastinapur as a hapless widow with five young children to care for; all were but painful punitive payments she was making for years now.
 She had not known happiness and peace since that day of doom!

 Please Subscribe